Garrison Union Free School: History

 In 1971 Manitou to the south, which had previously sent all its students to Haldane, merged with Garrison.
 The building's unique architecture earned it a listing on the National Register of Historic Places in 1982, the only school included in the Hudson Highlands Multiple Resource Area Multiple Property Submission.
 Continued growth required the addition of another wing in 2002 to provide a gym, eight classrooms and a computer lab for the middle school students.
 A new front entrance was also added.

 After 1997 Saint Basil Academy stopped in-house instruction.
 Saint Basil had requested Garrison School be the party educating Saint Basil students, but the Garrison district declined.
 After 2003, when Highland Falls-Fort Montgomery stopped educating Saint Basil students over non-payment of tuition, Saint Basil asked Garrison to take the students for free; Garrison argued against this because Saint Basil was not officially licensed to be in charge of its students.

 In fall 2003 the New York State Education Department decided that in the meantime, the Garrison district would be the school district for Saint Basil Academy students who originated from households residing in New York State.
 Garrison chose to educate Saint Basil students up to the 8th grade.
 Marek Fuchs of The New York Times wrote that due to the extra expenses, "The decision [to have Garrison educate the students] was an unpopular one in Garrison."
 In April 2004 the New York State Education Department had ruled that the Garrison district was not required to educate Saint Basil students.

 In September 2008, the Garrison School community celebrated the 100th Anniversary of the stone Garrison School House with an alumni reunion and reenactment of the laying of the cornerstone in 1908.

 Athletics

 Garrison offers students a choice between two sports every season depending on gender.
 Boys and girls can play soccer in the fall and basketball in the winter.
 Boys can play lacrosse in the spring and Girls can play softball in the spring.

-In 2007-2008 the boys of the graduating class of 2008 led the soccer and lacrosse modified teams to undefeated seasons for the first time ever.